 National Academies of Science, Engineering, and Medicine (NASEM) The Action Collaborative on Disaster Research

-NIEHS partners with other NIH institutes, federal agencies, the academic community, and public sector representatives to lead the The Action Collaborative on Disaster Research.
-The Action Collaborative, which is associated with the Forum on Medical and Public Health Preparedness for Disasters and Emergencies, provides a forum for exchange of ideas on development and integration of population, health care, clinical, environmental, and disaster research.
+NIEHS partners with other NIH institutes, federal agencies, the academic community, and public sector representatives to lead The Action Collaborative on Disaster Research.
+The Action Collaborative, which is associated with the Forum on Medical and Public Health Preparedness for Disasters and Emergencies, provides a forum for exchanging ideas on development and integration of population, health care, clinical, environmental, and disaster research.
+Additionally, the NASEM Action Collaborative can bring together experts and other stakeholders in response to disasters to discuss vital health research and strategies to inform response and recovery efforts.
+For example, in response to the train derailment disaster in East Palestine, Ohio on February 3, 2023, the DR2 Program led a cross-NIH effort with NASEM to host a public workshop to explore the potential health research and surveillance priorities arising from the train derailment and material hazards spill.

 For more information, visit The Action Collaborative on Disaster Research.